OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 -  **NUM_THREADS=number_of_threads/ALL_CPUS**: (From GDAL 2.1) Enable
    multi-threaded compression by specifying the number of worker threads.
 Worth it for slow compression algorithms such as DEFLATE or LZMA.
-Will be ignored for JPEG.
 Default is compression in the main thread.

 -  **GEOREF_SOURCES=string**: (GDAL > 2.2) Define which georeferencing
    sources are allowed and their priority order.
 See